 Blood sugar

-When glucomannan forms a gel inside your stomach and slows down digestion, this lowers the amount of sugar that’s absorbed by your gut.
+When glucomannan forms a gel inside your stomach and slows down digestion, this slows the rate at which sugar is absorbed by your gut.
 This can help keep your blood sugar levels in check.

 And from a weight loss perspective, this is good news because excess blood sugar can be stored as fat.